Smallest drop of QGP: Thermodynamic properties in p-Pb collisions: Results

 \subsection{Extracting thermodynamics from experimental data}

-The results described in the previous subsection demonstrate that, by assuming the validity of the hydrodynamic picture in ultra-relativistic collisions of small systems, it is possible to obtain the thermodynamic properties of this system from final-state observables.
-We will now make use of this fact and extract further thermodynamic quantities of the strongly interacting matter produced in p-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
+The results described in the previous subsection show that, assuming the validity of the hydrodynamic picture in ultra-relativistic collisions of small systems, it is possible to obtain the thermodynamic properties of this system from the observations of the final state.
+We will now use this fact to extract further thermodynamic quantities of the strongly interacting matter produced in p-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.

-First, we use Eq.~\ref{eq:pt}, together with $\langle p_t \rangle$ results from the ALICE Collaboration to obtain the effective temperature of the experimentally produced system \footnote{here, we use the factor 3.05 due to the kinematic cuts used in the experiment}.
-The resulting temperature range accessed by the system for different multiplicities is
+First, we use Eq.~\ref{eq:pt} together with the $\langle p_t \rangle$ results from the ALICE Collaboration to obtain the effective temperature of the experimentally generated system.
+We use a factor of 3.05 due to the kinematic cuts used in the experiment.
+The resulting temperature range reached by the system for different multiplicities is

-We note that this result differs from the Pb-Pb case, for which the effective temperature is roughly independent of the multiplicity and has the approximate value $T_{\rm eff}\approx 222$ MeV.
+We note that this result differs from the Pb-Pb case, for which the effective temperature is approximately independent of the multiplicity and has the approximate value $T_{\rm eff}\approx 222$ MeV.

-Another interesting result appears when one combines $V_{\rm eff}$ and $T_{\rm eff}$.
-Although the effective volume of both p-Pb and Pb-Pb systems decreases with event multiplicity, only in the case of p-Pb there is a reduction in system temperature, indicating that we are possibly not accessing the same state at different sizes.
+Another interesting result emerges when $V_{\rm eff}$ and $T_{\rm eff}$ are combined.
+Although the effective volume of both p-Pb and Pb-Pb systems decreases with event multiplicity, only in the case of p-Pb is there a decrease in the system temperature, suggesting that we may not be accessing the same state at different sizes.

-We now use Eq.~\ref{eq:s_effec} to obtain the entropy density of the p-Pb system at this temperature range and compare it to first principles calculations from Lattice QCD.
+We now use Eq.~\ref{eq:s_effec} to obtain the entropy density of the p-Pb system in this temperature range and compare it with first-principles lattice QCD calculations.
 We can calculate $s/T^3$ as: